 For years Oikos Tree Crops bought a lot of grafted black mulberries from other nurseries.
 Unfortunately they are not hardy at our farm.
 In the meantime we experimented with a lot of seedling mulberries.
 These worked.
 Black mulberry has a huge range in its native habitat, however most of the selection process was done in warmer climates where it rarely dips below freezing.
 Of course those are nice selections in warmer climates but not in Michigan and other cold regions of the U.S. above zone 7 or 8.
 Another aspect often ignored is the delicious nature of the leaves favored by white tailed deer.
 It is almost as if the trees are calling them for sit down dining when you plant them out in an open field.
 They are probably the only plant where we have to make a cone of chicken wire to get them above the 5 ft. browse line.
 But even if they browse them to the ground, the ungrafted mulberry does not mind and resprouts with even greater vigor than before growing up to its planting height in a month or less.
-That is the beauty of a plant population.
+That is the beauty of a plant population grown from seed.

 |Genus & Species||Morus nigra|